stackbit-themes/stackbit-examples/tutorial-html-contentful/README.md

 ## Prerequisites

-Before you begin, please make sure you have the following:
+Before you begin, make sure you have the following:

 - Contentful account
 - Node v14 or later